rackerlabs/technical-blog/_posts/2020-06-02-accelerate-and-secure-your-website-with-rackspace-and-cloudflare.md

 ### Security

 Rackspace has always been an expert at securing your website.
-And now, with Cloudflare, you can combat a massively DDoS attack with the power of a massively distributed network.
+And now, with Cloudflare, you can combat a massively distributed denial of service attack with the power of a massively distributed network.
 DDoS attacks targeting your website first hit Cloudflare, which can absorb the attack by using multiple techniques to block attack traffic and allow legitimate traffic through.